TheBoatyMcBoatFace/louisiana-bar/sections/3-cc3/README.md

 ### Case 3: Property Leasing and Financial Disputes
 Lisa deals with the repercussions of failed business ventures, legal entanglements with creditors, and disputes over lease agreements.

+**Relevant Articles:**
+- For validity of mortgages and obligations: CC Art.
+3287 (Requirements for a valid mortgage), CC Art.
+3352 (Prescription of mortgages).
+- For lease agreements and modifications: CC Art.
+2673 (Lease agreement formation), CC Art.
+2713 (Modification of lease terms).

 **Background**